rebuschain/rebus.docs/knowledge/staking/staking-rebus.md

 ![](<../../public/assets/rebus-redelegate-success.png>)

-After redelegating your tokens you should now see two validator listed
+After redelegating your tokens you should now see two validator listed.

 ![](<../../public/assets/rebus-redelegate-result.png>)

 ## Undelegate tokens

 If you want to remove your tokens from a validator you can use the undelegate buttons.
-Once you click on them a popup will show up asking you the validator and the amount you would like to undelegate
+Once you click on them a popup will show up asking you which validator and the amount you would like to undelegate.

 ![](<../../public/assets/rebus-undelegate.png>)